shirosoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod u+x hello: Adds execute permission to the owner of the file hello. chmod ug+xo+r hello: Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod 111 hello: Adds execution permission to the owner, the group owner and the other users, to the file hello.
+chmod u+x hello: Adds execute permission to the owner of the file hello. chmod ug+xo+r hello: Adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. chmod 111 hello: Adds execution permission to the owner, the group owner and the other users, to the file hello. chmod 753 hello: Sets the mode of the file hello to: -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello